SUBSCRIBE TO OUR FREE NEWSLETTER

 "It has had an impact on the whole campaign for everybody," Farage said.

 The suspect in Cox's killing reportedly made anti-immigration and nationalist statements before he shot and stabbed her as she met with constituents in Birstall, West Yorkshire.
 Her death prompted both sides of the Brexit vote to halt their lobbying for three days.
-And, according to some experts, the tragedy and the subsequent pause in campaigning may have been enough to change the game.
+According to some experts, the tragedy and the subsequent pause in campaigning may have been enough to change the game.

-David Marsh, European markets columnist at MarketWatch, wrote on Monday that the turn of events "may spur a sharp sympathy vote for Remain protagonists favoring the status quo."
+On Monday, David Marsh, European markets columnist at MarketWatch, wrote that the turn of events "may spur a sharp sympathy vote for Remain protagonists favoring the status quo."

 Marsh added that "Opinion polls--largely based on surveys before Thursday's assassination--show both sides are still neck-and-neck.
 But the widespread assumption is that Cox's demise dents pro-Brexit forces."

-The Independent also noted that still one in 10 voters are undecided, but that when asked to predict what side they would be more likely to support, 20 percent responded in favor of Remain, and only 11 percent said they would vote for Leave.
+The Independent also noted that one in 10 voters are undecided, but when asked to predict what side they would be more likely to support, 20 percent responded in favor of Remain, and only 11 percent said they would vote for Leave.

 Britain votes on Thursday whether or not to exit the European Union.